prakaa/nem-bidding-analysis/README.md

 The source code from this work is licensed under the terms of [GNU GPL-3.0-or-later licences](./LICENSE).
 It includes modified [source code](https://unsw-ceem.github.io/CEEM-Gists/opennem_facilities.html) made available by Dylan McConnell under the terms of GNU GPL-3.0-or-later.

 The results (generated plots) are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+## Acknowledgements

+- Nicholas Gorman for assistance in developing pipeline to analyse bidding data